Benefits of an MBA Requiring 36 Credits

 Andrew Lancaster at the Telegraph, MBA Credit Hours by Program Type

 The structure of 36-credit MBAs often includes short study blocks, allowing for quicker completion.
 Online programs, in particular, often offer accelerated degrees that avoid long breaks.
-Students can move through their coursework over a steady sequence of singe-subject study periods lasting 6-7 weeks.
+Students can move through their coursework over a steady sequence of single-subject study periods lasting 6-7 weeks.

 Examples of Programs Requiring 36 Credits